MosesSupposes/Purescript-By-Example/text/chapter5.md

 However, we'll first consider a motivating example, which will provide the basis of a solution to this chapter's problem of implementing a simple vector graphics library.

-Suppose we wanted to define a type to represent some simple shape types: lines, rectangles, circles, text, etc. In an object oriented language, we would probably define an interface or abstract class `Shape`, and one concrete subclass for each type of shape that we wanted to be able to work with.
+Suppose we wanted to define a type to represent some simple shapes: lines, rectangles, circles, text, etc. In an object oriented language, we would probably define an interface or abstract class `Shape`, and one concrete subclass for each type of shape that we wanted to be able to work with.

 However, this approach has one major drawback: to work with `Shape`s abstractly, it is necessary to identify all of the operations one might wish to perform, and to define them on the `Shape` interface.
 It becomes difficult to add new operations without breaking modularity.